CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > This software uses the zlib library for accessing gzip-encoded
 > streams and files.
 The minimum requirement is zlib v1.2.
 However,
-> there may be security vulnerabilties and you should use v1.2.13 or
+> there may be security vulnerabilities and you should use v1.2.13 or
 > newer.

 or